SQL Database query for OpManager

 • Accessing OpManager PGSQL Database

-• Re-Index OpManager POSTGRes Database
+• Re-Index OpManager Postgres Database

 • Opmanager is attempting to contact Zoho Networks and SMTP